morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 Not all USB WiFi adapters are created equally.
-While the chipset and driver dictate which WiFi features are supported (e.g. which frequency bands), the vendor of the adapter is free to decide on the performance of the antenna(s), the power of the amp and whether the device requires mode switching and so on.
+While the chipset and driver dictate which WiFi features are supported (e.g. which frequency bands), the vendor of the adapter is free to decide on the performance of the antenna(s), the quality of the amp and whether the device requires mode switching and so on.

 | Chipset           | Interface | Standard | Maximum<br>Channel<br>Width   | Linux<br>In-Kernel<br>Driver | AP Mode        | Monitor Mode   | Recommended<br>For<br>Linux |
 |:------------------:|-----------|----------|:-----:|:----------------------------:|:----------------:|:----------------:|:-----------------:|